 Buy Cangas at the Beach

 Brazilians don’t take towels to the beach, they take sarongs (cangas).
 Even the men.
 You can lie on the sarong as you dry off in the baking sun, and then wear it.
-There’ll be numerous vendors trudging along the beach selling cangas (among other things), so you can barter and peruse the different styles.
+There will be numerous vendors trudging along the beach selling cangas (among other things), so you can barter and peruse the different styles.

 A canga should cost around R$25 – R$35 (US$8).

 You may also enjoy 10 Tips to See Brazil on the Cheap.